openemr/openemr-devops/utilities/openemr-env-installer/README.md

   e.g. bash openemr-env-installer /home/test/code testuser
     or bash openemr-env-installer /Users/test/code testuser

-NOTE: Please make sure you have created your own fork of OpenEMR at first.
+NOTE1: Please make sure you have created your own fork of OpenEMR and OpenEMR-devops at first.
+NOTE2: Please make sure you have the necessary environment if use minikube:
+       * 2 CPUs or more
+       * 2GB of free memory
+       * 20GB of free disk space
+       * Internet connection
+       * Container or virtual machine manager, such as: Docker, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, or VMWare
 ```